 - 1. If the child's SEND remains a barrier to progress, despite significant and prolonged adaption to their provision, then an EHCP can be applied for through education, health or social care. - 2.
 Responsibility moves to the LA (though teaching may continue in school) until and after an Education Health Care Plan is issued - 3.
 Children require an EHCP to transition to specialist school provision - 4.
 A yearly review of the child's EHCP will take place with the SENDCO within a multi-agency meeting - 5.
-Children with an EHCP continue to have A SEND Support Plan in place, breaking down long term targets set by the LA in to smaller steps
+Children with an EHCP continue to have a SEND Support Plan in place, breaking down long term end of key stage targets set by the LA in to smaller steps

-11. Monitoring
+10. Monitoring